nexDigitalDev/confluent-kafka-demo/README.md

 ```
 > Don't forget to replace the path to your **spool_conf.tmp** and **aircraft_airbus_airfrance_0.csv** files in the above commands.

+> Note that **value.schema** and **key.schema** returned in the response are useful to define the connector configuration file **/your/preferred/path/confluent-kafka-demo/scripts/csv-source-aircraft.config** used further bellow.
+If you are curious, you can take a look on this configuration file.
+Later, be aware with escape characters if you want to create your own connctor configuration file.

 ## Set up the Demo